Apr 22, 2008

-As further testimony to its market leadership and the central role storage solutions play in the digital world today, Seagate projects that although it took 29 years to reach the 1 billion milestone, the company will ship its next billion in less than five years.
-Also, by the time its nearest competitor reaches 1 billion drives shipped, Seagate will already be close to shipping its second billion.
+As further testimony to its market leadership and the central role played by storage solutions in the digital world today, Seagate projects that although it took 29 years to reach the one billion milestone, the Company will deliver its next billion in less than five years.
+Also, by the time its nearest competitor reaches one billion drives delivered, Seagate will already be close to delivering its second billion.

-Seagate’s billionth drive milestone comes as hard drive shipments continue to increase dramatically.
-According to Gartner Group, last year alone more than 500 million drives were shipped, compared to 1990, when slightly less than 30 million were shipped.
+Seagate’s billionth drive milestone comes as hard drive deliveries continue to increase dramatically.
+According to the Gartner Group, last year alone more than 500 million drives were delivered, compared to 1990, when slightly less than 30 million were delivered.

-In 1979, Seagate’s first product, the ST506 hard drive, could store 5 megabytes of data or the equivalent of one MP3 song.
-The drive weighed about five pounds and cost $1,500, or $300 per megabyte.
-Today, a typical Seagate hard drive offers a terabyte of data (or 1 million megabytes), which has enough capacity to record 32 days of high-definition video around the clock – at a cost of 1/50th of a cent ($0.00022) per megabyte.
+In 1979, Seagate’s first product, the ST506 hard drive, could store five megabytes of data or the equivalent of one MP3 song.
+The drive weighed about five pounds and cost US$1,500, that is US$300 per megabyte.
+Today, a typical Seagate hard drive offers a terabyte of data (or one million megabytes), which is enough capacity to record 32 days of high-definition video around the clock – at a cost of 1/50th of a cent (US$0.00022) per megabyte.

-“This company has an amazing, colorful and important history, which continues to be written every day by our 55,000 employees around the world,” said Bill Watkins, Seagate CEO.
-“Al Shugart and a few others started the company behind a convenience store in 1979 and enabled the birth of the first PCs.
-Today we’re at the center of the digital content revolution.
-So reaching this milestone is a great opportunity for us to reflect on our accomplishments and those of our predecessors, and to also look forward to the great things we can still achieve as a company.”
+“This Company has an amazing, colourful and important history, which continues to be written every day by our 55,000 employees around the world,” said Bill Watkins, Seagate CEO.
+“Al Shugart and a few others started the Company behind a corner shop in 1979 and enabled the birth of the first PCs.
+Today we are at the centre of the digital content revolution.
+So reaching this milestone is a great opportunity for us to reflect on our accomplishments and those of our predecessors, and also to look forward to the great things that we can still achieve as a Company.”

 The rapid growth of digital content continues to come from a wide range of sources.
-For example, analysts estimate that there are over one billion digital still and phone cameras in the world and that those devices accounted for 250 billion created images in 2006.
-It is predicted that user-generated content sites (like Flickr and YouTube) will produce 65 billion downloads/views by 2010.
+For example, analysts estimate that there are over one billion digital still cameras and phone cameras in the world, and that those devices accounted for 250 billion images created in 2006.
+It is predicted that user-generated content sites (such as Flickr and YouTube) will produce 65 billion downloads/views by 2010.